Driven Brands Holdings Inc. Sued for Securities Law Violations - Investors Should Contact The Gross Law Firm Before February 20, 2024 to Discuss Your Rights - DRVN

 NEW YORK, Feb.
-9, 2024 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Driven Brands Holdings Inc..
+15, 2024 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Driven Brands Holdings Inc.

 Shareholders who purchased shares of DRVN during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.